 It started in 2006 when we created a small, wild space outside New York and accidentally discovered rewilding.
 We built an ecosystem of wild grasses, wildflower, shrub, scrub and trees on just a few acres.
 Before we knew it the wildlife started arriving.
 First insects, bugs and snakes.
 Then birds and mammals.
 A wasteland turned into a wildlife haven in just a couple of years.

-The family that brought you the Letts diary 200 years ago now bring you safari parks that do something about climate change.
 Safari means ‘journey’ in Swahili.
 We hope you can journey with us.